inno-devops-labs/S24-core-course-labs/app_python/README.md

 3. Open your browser and visit http://localhost:5000 to see the current time in Moscow.

+4. Check number of visits on the homepage on the http://localhost:5000/visits

 ## Setup via docker

 ### Build